-EPA Memorandum of June 3, 2015; SUBJECT: Guidelines for Enhancing Public Awareness of SRF Assistance Agreements
+- EPA Memorandum of June 3, 2015; SUBJECT: Guidelines for Enhancing Public Awareness of SRF Assistance Agreements - EPA Memorandum of December 8, 2022; SUBJECT: Guidelines for Implementing the Bipartisan Infrastructure Law Signage Term and Condition for the State Revolving Fund Programs

 EPA desires to increase public awareness of EPA assistance agreements including those made with funds from the State Revolving Fund Programs.
 The primary objective is to improve public understanding of the positive benefits of CWSRF and DWSRF funding to towns, cities, municipalities and water systems.
-The document entitled, Signage Guide-Equivalency Projects is posted to the SC SRF Guidance webpage at des.sc.gov/SRFguidance and contain information on meeting the signage requirement.
+In addition, the federal government desires to increase the transparency of projects funded in whole or in part by the Infrastructure Investment and Jobs Act (IIJA), also referred to as the Bipartisan Infrastructure Law (BIL).
+Documents entitled, Signage Guide-Base Equivalency and Signage Guide-Bipartisan Infrastructure Law Projects are posted to the SC SRF Guidance webpage at des.sc.gov/SRFguidance and contain information on meeting the signage requirement.
+The Guide used depends on the which IUP the project appears on.